 So is a title even necessary for this post?
 Or did you miss it peeking out from behind the cathedral?
 The Leaning Tower of Pisa is certainly one of the most recognized monuments on the planet.
-It’s the perfect place to start our trip to Tuscany and Umbria.
+It’s the perfect place to start a trip to Tuscany and Umbria, and it’s also a great day trip if you happen to be in Florence.
 What?
 Too typical, too beaten-track you say?

 Conspiracy theorists specializing in the Middle Ages (who knew they existed?) have suggested that the tower was intentionally constructed to lean to give Pisa its own special “slant.”
 That seems highly unlikely considering the high costs of the materials used and the risk of having the tower collapse.
 Realists and those pesky historical records provide a more mundane explanation that the soil started to shift while the third floor was being built.
 Oops.
 By the time the tower was completed in 1319, it was already leaning about one degree.
 It just got worse from there.

-The first time I visited in 1992, visitors were not allowed to climb the leaning tower because it was leaning a bit TOO much.
+The first time I visited in 1992, visitors were not allowed to climb the Leaning Tower of Pisa because it was leaning a bit TOO much.
 Engineers were struggling to stabilize the tower and develop a long-term plan to prevent the tower from falling.
 It took more than a decade and several attempts before the tower was finally secured and reopened to the public in 2001.
 Yay!

-Even if you aren’t interested in the tower, the interior of the cathedral alone is worth the trip to Pisa.
+Even if you aren’t interested in the Leaning Tower of Pisa, the interior of the cathedral alone is worth the trip to Pisa.
 It’s a visual explosion with bands of white and dark green marble, an opulently gilded ceiling, walls lined with massive paintings, Byzantine-influenced mosaics by Cimabue, and a pulpit by Giovanni Pisano (who did much of the sculpture on the facade of the Sienna Cathedral).